akheron/optics-ts/README.md

 ### Method chaining

 Optics are composed with method chaining.
-This means that each optic type has all the methods documented below, regardless of the type of the optic that the method creates.
+This means that each optic type has most of the methods documented below, regardless of the type of the optic that the method creates.
 The only difference is the return type, which is determined by the composition rules above.

 For example, assume we have a variable `myLens` that holds a `Lens`, and call `.optional()` on it: